Banner image

 • 6-9 full days exploring Antarctica (depending on your voyage length)

-• Join the exclusive club of Polar Circle visitors
+• Join the exclusive club of Antarctic Circle visitors

-• Travelling on a small ship with only 120 to 132 guests (depending on departure) means faster logistics and everyone landing together
+• Travelling on a small ship with a maximum of just 132 guests means faster logistics for getting off the ship

-• Explore the polar sea kayaking, diving or snowshoeing (additional cost)
+• Explore the polar sea kayaking, snorkelling diving or snowshoeing (additional cost)

 Start from Ushuaia and end at Ushuaia